 Anodize is a process done on aluminum.
 When aluminum is anodized naturally occurring oxidation is brought to the surface by submerging the part in an acid bath and applying a DC electrical charge to it.
 A DC positive charge is then applied to an aluminum anode also submerged in the same Acid bath.
 The pull from the positive charge then draws the molecules within the negatively charged part to the surface making the part much harder than normal aluminum.
 When this occurs the surface of the part becomes non-conductive and very porous.
 At this time the part can be dyed a variety of colors or left clear.
 The last step is to seal the parts to close the pores and avoid discoloration.
-We offer type II and III anodize with DI water seal, nickel acetate seal, dichromate seal, and also Teflon impregnation.
+We offer type II and III anodize with DI water seal, nickel acetate seal, and others

 Black, Blue, Red, Green, Purple, Yellow and Clear(Silver) are always available.
 Other colors available upon request.